Razan-1996/quickreview_app/README.md

-*the most hardest part : A lot of ERRORS.
+*the most hardest part : A lot of ERRORS 😭🤕

-*the most fun part : upload the Image
+*the most fun part : upload the Image 😍